sheenasli/se_project_react/README.md

 - The API (OpenWeather) used in this application can be found by clicking on this [https://openweathermap.org/]

 ## Plans for Improvement

-- Make the WTWR application responsive (header, cards, modal windows) to make it more user-friendly and aesthetically pleasing on different screen sized and devices